 The potentiometer is also known as a potmeter or Pot, it consists of a resistive element called the track and a sliding contact called the wiper internally where end terminals are attached to the resistive element.

 Grove - Rotary Angle Sensor, this potentiometer twig produces analog output between 0 and Vcc (5V DC with Seeeduino) on its D1 connector.
 The D2 connector is not used.
 The angular range is 300 degrees with a linear change in value.
 The resistance value is 10k ohms, perfect for Arduino use.
 This may also be known as a rotary angle sensor.

-Grove - Rotary Angle Sensor is both compatible with both Arduino and Raspberry Pi.
+Grove - Rotary Angle Sensor is compatible with both Arduino and Raspberry Pi.
 Please use a Base Shield V2 to connect it with your Arduino boards and use a Base HAT for Raspberry Pi to connect with your Raspberry Pi.

 Grove makes it easier to connect, experiment, and simplify the prototyping process.
-No jumpers or soldering required.
+No jumpers or soldering are required.
 We have developed more than 300 Grove modules, covering a wide range of applications that can fulfill a variety of needs.
 Not only are these open hardware, but we also have open-source software.

-For all Grove users (especially beginners), we provide you guidance PDF documents.
-Please download and read through Preface - Getting Started and Introduction to Grove before your using of the product.
+For all Grove users (especially beginners), we provide you with guidance PDF documents.
+Please download and read through Preface - Getting Started and Introduction to Grove before your use of the product.